Parks, Streets And Public Facilities Maintenance Superintendent

 - Select, train, motivate and evaluate personnel; provide or coordinate staff training; work with employees to correct deficiencies

-- Oversee the establishment and maintenance of files and records of the Departmentís activities.
+- Oversee the establishment and maintenance of files and records of the Divisionís activities.

-- Assist in the development, implementation and administration of the Cityís capital improvement program as it relates to park and recreation facilities.
+- Assist in the development, implementation and administration of the Cityís capital improvement program as it relates to parks, streets, and recreation facilities.

 - Write, administer, and oversee contracts with the City of Turlock in the landscaping areas.

-- Oversee maintenance of all landscape assessment districts.
+- Oversee maintenance of all landscape assessment districts and storm basins.

 - Administer, and oversee the functions of the street maintenance division including but not limited to the sidewalk repair program, street signage repairs, pothole repair program, street striping and legend painting, sand bagging program, tree pruning and planting programs.